Kamen Rider V3: Destron

-Destron (デストロン, Desutoron) is an international organization bent on conquering the world with terrorist acts, Destron was formed under the lead of the mysterious Great Leader by surviving members of Gelshocker.
+Destron (デストロン, Desutoron) is an international terrorist organization bent on conquering the world.
+Destron was formed under the lead of the mysterious Great Leader by surviving members of Gelshocker.
 Although Destron had branches in every country and sought to dominate the entire planet, its main headquarters was in Japan which Destron focused its attention on.
 Initially the monsters of the organization followed the orders of the unseen Destron Leader without any direct supervision, but after repeated failures of the monsters the Destron Leader summoned Doctor G from Destron's German Division to take charge of the day-to-day operations of Destron's Japanese Division.
-Destron used the scorpion as its symbol but had no scorpion-like monsters.
 Destron is the only Showa villainous organization in the franchise to appear in the movie OOO, Den-O, All Riders: Let's Go Kamen Riders although several of its monsters make appearances; this is most likely due to the organization being formed from Shocker remnants, therefore making its construction unnecessary.
 Their name is also reused as the Japanese name of the Decepticon faction from the Transformers franchise.